Search myodfw.com

 Features: Roosevelt elk are one of two subspecies of elk found in Oregon, with an estimated population of 59,000 in the state.
 “Rosies” are darker in color than other elk subspecies and the largest in terms of body size, with bulls generally weighing 700-1,100 pounds.
 Habitat: Roosevelt elk occupy most of western Oregon, with concentrations in the Cascade and Coast ranges.
 All elk west of Hwy 97 are considered to be Roosevelt elk, though there is some overlap of Oregon’s two subspecies in the Cascades.
 Techniques: Roosevelt elk make their home in the thick and lush forests of western Oregon…

-CENTRAL WILDLIFE VIEWING January 22, 2026 Crook County Fall ungulate migration will soon be upon us.
-You can find mule deer transitioning from high elevation summer feeding areas to the lower elevation sagebrush and agricultural areas.
+CENTRAL WILDLIFE VIEWING April 2, 2026 Crook County Spring ungulate migration will soon be upon us.
+You can find mule deer transitioning from low elevation winter feeding areas to the higher elevation sagebrush and agricultural areas.
 There are red-tailed, rough-legged and ferruginous hawks, northern harriers, American kestrels, prairie falcons and golden eagles throughout Crook County and they're usually associated more closely with open/agricultural areas.
 Bald eagles and ospreys, on the other hand, are more closely associated with water bodies.
 Look for northern goshawks throughout the Ochoco National Forest, and for ducks and geese in rivers and lakes.
-Prineville Reservoir Wildlife…
+Prineville Reservoir Wildlife Area The Prineville Reservoir Wildlife…

 Features: The mountain goat is stockily built with black scimitar-shaped horns, large black hooves and prominent dewclaws, and an entirely white, woolly coat.
 Habitat: Rocky Mountain goats are found in steep and rugged habitat in eastern Oregon, including the Wallowa, Elkhorn and Strawberry mountains, and the central Cascades near Mt Jefferson.
 Techniques: Rocky Mountain goat tags are “once-in-a-lifetime” and less than 25 are available each year.
 Be prepared to hunt their steep, rugged habitat if you are lucky enough to draw a tag.